Dairon Blanco Preview, Player Props: Royals vs. Pirates

 Dairon Blanco At The Plate

-- Blanco has six doubles, four triples, a home run and seven walks while hitting .250.
+- Blanco is batting .245 with six doubles, four triples, a home run and eight walks.

-- This season, Blanco has recorded at least one hit in 19 of 32 games (59.4%), and had multiple hits twice.
+- This season, Blanco has posted at least one hit in 19 of 33 games (57.6%), and had multiple hits twice.

+- He has hit a home run in one of 33 games, and in 1.0% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.